 This week’s push by Apple to get more people into its stores is thought to be linked to a strategy drawn up at a special meeting between the company’s top executives last summer.
 At the gathering, Apple CEO Tim Cook reportedly expressed his disappointment at the sales performance of the iPhone through the company’s stores, pointing out that only 20 percent of iPhone purchases are made via that channel.

 Previous initiatives designed to boost handset sales at its retail sites have included back-to-school promotions offering iPhone buyers gift cards for the app store and a trade-in program for its phone, with the latter at the center of the latest drive to boost sales at its stores.

 Data compiled by Needham analyst Charlie Wolf and released to investors Monday claims to show a March decline of 5 percent in year-on-year sales at Apple’s retail stores, with Wolf attributing the drop in part to the lack of new product releases.
 Tim Cook said in February the company has new products on the way, though of course there’s no clear indication as to when they’re likely to arrive.

 In his note to investors, Wolf said the Apple stores’ sales performance is also “hostage to the company’s distribution strategies.”

 He explained, “Mac sales in the stores were adversely impacted in 2009 when Apple broadened Mac distribution in the US, adding other chains, such as Best Buy, as resellers.”

 He added that iPod sales in Apple’s stores nosedived when iPod demand caught up with supply and Apple responded by vastly increasing the number of outlets selling the product.
 “Same-store sales have also been affected by the roll-out of the iPhone to carrier stores around the globe,” the analyst said.

-- Save hundreds with the best MacBook deals for June 2018
+- The best MacBook deals for December 2018